MelissaOzcan/bee-simulator/README.md

 began during the summer of 2019
 ///// UNFINISHED /////

-basically this is just a bee game
+a written console random-event game.

 you are a bee, you bzzz around until you die. have fun.